bredele/funless/README.md

 As demonstrated above, funless works as well with arrays and allow you to pass arguments to the functions before substitution.

-Funless also have a compare mode to pass the corresponding value to a function between two objects.
+Funless also have a compare mode to pass the corresponding value to a function between two objects (does not work with arrays yet).

 ```js
 funless({